Skip to main content

 Register Signed Live Update with Appflow

-In this last step, inform Appflow that a new live update is available with the Cloud CLI register-artifact command.
+In this last step, inform Appflow that a new live update is available with the Appflow CLI register-artifact command.

 • app-id: The Appflow App Id created at the top of this guide, such as 042a1261.